usalko/hp/README.md

 # hp

-HLS to MP4 requests proxy library
+A simple library to support HLS to MP4 proxy